-Prazosin belongs to a class of medications called alpha blockers (like Tamsulosin) that causes vasodilation and therefore it is mainly indicated for hypertension, benign prostatic hyperplasia (BPH), and Raynaud phenomenon It can also be used for treating post-traumatic stress disorder nightmares and sleep disorders.
+Prazosin belongs to a class of medications called alpha-blockers (like Tamsulosin) that causes vasodilation and therefore it is mainly indicated for hypertension, benign prostatic hyperplasia (BPH), and the Raynaud phenomenon.
+It can also be used for treating post-traumatic stress disorder, nightmares and sleep disorders.

 Prazosin is taken by mouth as conventional tablets.
 For patients who are taking this drug for the first time, it is advised to take it before bedtime to reduce the chance of symptomatic hypotension.

 When used for high blood pressure (hypertension), the usual adult starting dose of Prazosin is 1 mg 2-3 times daily.
 Your doctor will then gradually increase the dose as needed.
 The maximum daily dose is 20 mg.

 For other uses of Prazosin, adult dosing can begin at 0.5-1 mg daily at bedtime.

 Read the full article.
 Join the Healthy Club: access to 1,000+ healthy tips & guides, plus special discounts!
 Start your journey.

 In Hong Kong, Prazosin is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 Need more information?